-Clearly being able to interpret nonverbal communication accurately and to use it so that your messages are accurately received is important in personal relationships and in business situations as well.
+Being able to interpret nonverbal communication accurately and to use it so that your messages are accurately received is important in personal relationships and in business situations as well.
 Whether you can handle customer service effectively or communicate your desires and frustrations with a spouse is often dependent upon nonverbal communication.

 Nonverbal, Vocal Communication

-As a child, you may have been told to "watch the tone of your voice", or that "it's not what you said, but how you said it" that got you into trouble.
+As a child, you may have been told to "watch the tone of your voice" or that "it's not what you said, but how you said it" that got you into trouble.
 The idea that your voice, minus the words you actually speak, communicates messages probably is not new to you.

 The speed, the pitch of your voice, the loudness, and where you place the stress within a sentence can all vary the meaning of a statement greatly.
 For instance, if I make the statement "I didn't say that", the meaning would vary based on which word in the sentence I stress.

-- I didn't say that. (this might mean I didn't say it but someone did)
+- I didn't say that.
+(This might mean I didn't say it but someone did.)

-- I didn't say that. (this might mean I didn't say it but I thought it)
+- I didn't say that.
+(This might mean I didn't say it but I thought it.)

-- I didn't say that. (this might mean I didn't say that, but I did say something else.)
+- I didn't say that.
+(This might mean I didn't say that, but I did say something else.)

 Our message is also influenced by other sounds we might make or pauses.
 For instance, a big sigh before speaking the statement above will communicate exasperation or impatience possibly.
-Laughter, "growling", and other sounds are also important.
+Laughter, "growling," and other sounds are also important.

 The pitch and intonation of your voice also communicates information.
 Think of times when you have talked to a very small child or even a pet.
 They know immediately whether or not they are in trouble, even if the words mean nothing to them, just by the "tone" of your voice and loudness.
 Our use of pitch and intonation can vary the meaning of words such as the difference between the following statements:

-- "You are going with us." (this indicates a command)
+- "You are going with us."
+(This indicates a command.)

-- "You are going with us?" (with the rising pitch, it is a question)
+- "You are going with us?"
+(With the rising pitch, it is a question.)